Corporate Governance

 - to review and assess the independence of each Director; and

-- to decide whether or not a Director is able to and has been adequately carrying out his duties as a Director of the Company, particularly when he has multiple board representations and/or a conflict of interest.
+- deciding whether a Director is able to and has been adequately carrying out his duties as a Director of the Company, particularly when he has multiple board representations and/or a conflict of interest.

 Subject to the Board’s approval, the NC will also decide on how the Board’s performance is to be evaluated and propose objective performance criteria which are dependent on how the Board has enhanced long-term shareholder value.
 Appointments to the Board are made on merit and against objective performance criteria.